nhannguyen95/startup-preparation/kubernetes/README.md

   name: my-nginx  # this service is assigned an IP address
   labels:
     run: my-nginx
+spec:
-spec:  # default service type is ClusterIP
+  type: ClusterIP  # default service type is ClusterIP
   selector:
     run: my-nginx  # labels of the target set of Pods
   ports: